cake-build/website/input/blog/2021-10-08-sunsetting-runners.md

 author: Pascal Berger
 ---

-The Cake project started 2014 with [Cake runner for .NET Framework] which was downloaded more than 10 million times.
+The Cake project started in 2014 with the [Cake runner for .NET Framework] which has since been downloaded more than 10 million times.
 Since then [Cake runner for .NET Core], [Cake .NET Tool] and [Cake Frosting] have been added as officially supported runners.
 Across these runners, Cake runs on Mono, .NET Framework and .NET Core 2.0 and newer up to .NET 6.